Comprehensive Guide to FLORENCE – Home of the Medici, Cradle of the Renaissance

 Piazzale Michelangelo

-While climbing uphill to San Miniate can be challenging – especially during the summer months, I recommend you walk back downtown.
+While climbing uphill to San Miniato can be challenging – especially during the summer months, I recommend you walk back downtown.
 This way, you can add a photostop at the Belvedere Vittorio Sermonti as well as at the Piazzale Michelangelo.

 Piazzale Michelangelo in FLORENCE - Home of the Medici, Cradle of the Renaissance